texzone/tarteel.io/CONTRIBUTING.md

 Whenever submitting a new PR, create a new branch named using the convention `<username>/<issue>`.
 Make sure to include descriptive and clear commit messages, while also referencing any issues your PR addresses.
 Your pull request will be reviewed by the maintainers of this repository, and upon approval, will be merged into the master branch.

-All PRs should have their JS/CSS files minified, otherwise it will be rejected.

 #### Documentation
 Tarteel uses the [reST Documentation Standard](http://docutils.sourceforge.net/rst.html).